michelde/openv-vcontrold-docker/README.md

 In order to pass the environment variables you can use the `.env` file and set the variables according to your needs.

 If you want to use the `docker` command it would be e.g. `docker run -d --name='vcontrold-docker' --net='bridge' --privileged=true -e TZ="Europe/Berlin" -e 'MQTTACTIVE'='true' -e 'MQTTHOST'='mqtt-server.home' -e 'MQTTPORT'='1883' -e 'MQTTTOPIC'='vitocal' -e 'MQTTUSER'='mqtt_user' -e 'MQTTPASSWORD'='secret123' -e 'INTERVAL'='60' -v '.config/':'/config':'rw' --device=/dev/serial/by-id/usb-FTDI_FT232R_USB_UART_AL1234-if00-port0:/dev/ttyUSB0:rw 'michelmu/vcontrold-openv-mqtt'`

+It also possible to set some values.
+This can be achieved using the topic `$MQTTTOPIC/commands`.
+A sample payload to set the water heating temperature would look like this: `setTempWWsoll 55`.